dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 	- `.\artifacts\bin\AnalyzerRunner\Release\netcoreapp3.1\AnalyzerRunner.exe ..\roslyn-analyzers\artifacts\bin\Microsoft.NetCore.Analyzers.Package\Debug\netstandard2.0 .\Roslyn.sln /stats /concurrent /a AnalyzerNameToTest /log Output.txt`
 	- Do not forget change value after `/a` option with your testing analyzer name.
 The diagnostics reported by the analyzer will be listed in Output.txt.

-## Adding documentation for new CA rules

-1. Documentation PRs are submitted to [microsoftDocs/visualstudio-docs-pr](https://github.com/microsoftDocs/visualstudio-docs-pr/), which is a private repo with some extra validation as compared to the [public](https://github.com/microsoftDocs/visualstudio-docs) one.
-We are required to submit PRs to the former.
-Docs team will flow these changes into the public repo and get them published.
-2. Getting permissions to the repo: [here](https://repos.opensource.microsoft.com/MicrosoftDocs).
-3. All existing CA rules are documented [here](https://github.com/MicrosoftDocs/visualstudio-docs-pr/tree/master/docs/code-quality)
-	1. You can see this folder has a separate files for each CA rule.
-For example, for `CA1000` we have [ca1000.md](https://github.com/MicrosoftDocs/visualstudio-docs-pr/blob/master/docs/code-quality/ca1000.md), which gets published at [VS code analysis doc](https://docs.microsoft.com/visualstudio/code-quality/ca1000)
-	2. Each PR can clone an existing CA file and update it appropriately.
-Most of the doc PRs would have similar file changes.
-	3. The rule ID needs to be added to couple of existing tables for categorized grouping and easy user navigation.
-[Example PR](https://github.com/MicrosoftDocs/visualstudio-docs-pr/pull/5405/files).
-	4. Roslyn-analyzers repo is already setup so that each new analyzer implementation `CAxxxx` will automatically link to https://docs.microsoft.com/visualstudio/code-quality/caxxxx for its help link.